oracle-devrel/cd3-automation-toolkit/oci_tenancy/base_tf_creation_v2.0/readme.txt

 Now ready for the below scripts
 ######

+############### Ideally above configuration should be done using createOCSWork script #############

 The scripts assume that you have two compartments - one for Networking Objects, One for all the other objects.
 If you have only one compartment, set the compartment_ocid's to the same value.
 The "ntk_compartment_ocid" is the name of the network compartment ocid variable.
 MAKE SURE TO LOOK AT ALL THE REQUIRED VARIABLES FOR TERRAFORM in the variables-example.tf provided.

 ### Setup of the Scripts ###
 ## See example folder for sample format of the files
-A.  Setup the oci-tf.properties file with the correct IDs for network compartment, compartment etc.  If the Network objects compartment and the rest of the objects compartment are the same - then put the same variable name for it (look at variables.tf).
+A.  Setup the vcn-info.properties file with the correct IDs for network compartment, compartment etc. If the Network objects
+    compartment and the rest of the objects compartment are the same - then put the same variable name for it (look at variables.tf).
+    Enter the informtaion correctly.
+Make sure to use unique names for VCN names.
 B.  Create a dhcp file - The section headings is what is used as the name of the dhcp-options.
 An example is provided for both.
 C.  Create a subnet file - Create file mentioning info about the subnets like name, AD, public/private, network gateway components required or not etc